 Frequently Asked Questions (FAQ)

-In the year 2025, the industry size of the specialty malt market was over USD 4.3 billion.
+In 2025, the industry size of specialty malt is estimated at USD 3.54 billion.

 Connect with our Expert